LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Methods

 where $r$ is the rate parameter that corresponds to the stride through which the input signal is sampled.
-Fig. \ref{aspp} shows the concept of an atrous convolution in two dimensions.
 The standard convolution is an atrous convolution with a rate of $r=1$.
+The variable $i$ represents the location on the output signal $y[i]$ when the atrous convolution having kernal filter $w[k]$ is applied on the input image $x[i]$. $k$ represents the indices of the atrous convolution kernel.
 The increase in the rate parameter increases the receptive field of the feature map at any convolutional layer without the increase in computation power and number of parameters.
 It introduces $r-1$ zeros in the consecutive filter values in the feature map, efficiently increasing the kernel size of the $K \times K$ filter to $K_d=k+(k-1)(r-1)$ without increasing the number of parameters or increasing the computational complexity.
 Therefore, it offers an effective mechanism to control the receptive field of view and find the best compromise between the localization of an object of interest and context assimilation.
-In this work, the core module consists of an ASPP block.
-The feature map obtained from the encoder module is convoluted with the ASPP block.
-It consists of six layers with a rate from $r=2^0$ to $2^5$.
-The output from each layer is summed and given to the attention-guided decoder block.
+In this work, the feature enhancer module consists of a deep ASPP block.
+The feature map obtained from the encoder module is convolved with the deep ASPP block.
+It consists of six layers with a rate ranging from $r=2^0$ to $2^5$.
+The output from each layer is concatenated and given to the attention-guided decoder block.